O-1A Approval & Success Rate (USCIS Data) (2026)

 How Does the O-1A Approval Rate Compare to Other Employment Visa Categories?

-O-1 approval rates consistently outperform most other employment-based nonimmigrant and immigrant visa categories.
+O-1 approval rates consistently outperform most other employment-based visa categories.
 The table below presents comparative FY 2024 data from USCIS petition performance records.

 Visa Category Form FY 2024 Approval Rate FY 2024 Denial Rate Adjudication Basis